Robert Murray Gilchrist: Literary work

 As an English novelist and regional writer, Robert Murray Gilchrist never achieved the recognition his colleagues and many critics thought he deserved.
 His friend, Eden Phillpotts wrote that "no record or estimate of the conte in English letters can be complete without study of his contributions thereto."
 He dedicated his story collection, The Striking Hours, to Gilchrist, terming him "the master of the short story."
 Gilchrist's first story collection failed to draw much attention, and while he occasionally published short stories all of his life, including one, "The Crimson Weaver" in the celebrated magazine, The Yellow Book, the bulk of his output was his twenty-two novels, in addition to his six short story collections, a play and four regional guide books.
 He was friends with many noted writers including Phillpotts, William Sharp (Fiona MacLeod) and Hugh Walpole.
-He worked for noted editor and writer, William Ernest Henley, and he corresponded with Larner Sugden, Kineton Parkes and occasionally H. G. Wells.
+He worked for noted editor and writer William Ernest Henley, and he corresponded with Larner Sugden, Kineton Parkes and occasionally H. G. Wells.

-Like his better-known contemporary, Vernon Lee, Gilchrist's modern literary revival started with less than two dozen strange tales.
+Like his better-known contemporary, Vernon Lee, Gilchrist's modern literary revival started with fewer than two dozen strange tales.
 Virtually forgotten until horror anthologist Hugh Lamb reprinted his stories during the 1970s, his work includes fin-de-siècle Gothic fiction, similar in many ways to the fiction of Robert Louis Stevenson, Oscar Wilde, Bram Stoker, Vernon Lee, Arthur Machen, Eric Stenbock and Richard Marsh.

 Gilchrist's first short story collection, The Stone Dragon and Other Tragic Romances (1894) was a collection of weird and Decadent stories.
-The Stone Dragon and Other Tragic Romances failed to sell well, and while he occasionally published short stories all his life, the bulk of his output was a score of novels, two plays and two travel guide books.
-Unsold first printing sheets of "The Stone Dragon" were later disposed of in 1902 in a plain grey binding with a 1902 catalogue bound in to the rear.
+It failed to sell well, and while he occasionally published short stories all his life, the bulk of his output was a score of novels, two plays and two travel guide books.
+Unsold first printing sheets of The Stone Dragon were later disposed of in 1902 in a plain grey binding with a 1902 catalogue bound in to the rear.